-(CNN) -- Here's an in-depth look at the life of congresswoman and former Speaker of the House Nancy Pelosi.
+Here's an in-depth look at the life of House Minority Leader Nancy Pelosi, a representative from California since 1987.

 Birth name: Nancy Patricia D'Alesandro